RushkaVenter/backstage-local/README.md

 * GitHub Authentication App ID and Secret
 * Azure App Registration ID and secret

+# Create a Backstage folder
+The backstage folder will have a sample backstage app, but if you want the latest version, you can follow these steps:
+* From within the project folder, run the following ```npx @backstage/create-app@latest```
+* Ok to proceed? (y) -> press Enter
+* Just press enter when prompted for a name
+* Copy the app-config.yaml, app-config.local.yaml and app-config.production.yaml files in this repo
+* Copy the docker file from the backstage folder in this repo
+* Copy the catalog folder from this repo

 # Run backstage
 Install the GitHub plugin from the backstage folder:
 ```